homoacademycus/scripts/dockerfiles/README.md

 7. docker-compose file
 - use dockerfile only for installing packages which needs root permision
 - possible to set build option in docker-compose file
-- don't waste your time with stric dockerfile rules
+- don't waste your time with strict dockerfile rules

+8. entry point
+- Entrypoint can't point to /bin/bash